CRCA Marshals must follow these instructions to ensure safety of our racers and other park users, and ensure we continue to receive NYC Parks Permits.

 Do not leave your post unless absolutely necessary.

-Keep track of fields and number of laps.
-Once you are certain the last field has gone by, return to the Marshal Captain to checkout after the race.
+Marshals should stay at their posts until a moto comes around signaling that the race is over.
+Please do not leave your marshal post until this has been confirmed.
+Once completed, be sure to return to the Marshal Captain to checkout after the race.
 Failure to do so will result in your not receiving credit for your marshal duty.
-If you were sent out with cones or any other equipment, be sure to return everything to the Marshal Captain or storage container as directed.
+Please return cones and vests to the Marshal Captain or storage container as directed.

 important contact information